5 Fab Tricks to Learn Any Language on a Busy Schedule

-That’s right—language learning is not just for students, retirees and the independently wealthy!
+No, language learning isn’t just an activity afforded by students, retirees and the independently wealthy.

-So here are six tricks to learn any language on a busy schedule—or, if you want to look at it from the other side of the coin, six tricks to spice up any daily routine with a little language learning!
+So here are five tricks to learn any language on a busy schedule—or rather, five tricks to spice up any daily routine with a little language learning!

 1. Snooze Your Way to Foreign Language Fluency